omerakben/tuel-Selenium-WebDriver-RestSharp/PORTFOLIO_SHOWCASE.md

-# EnterpriseTestFramework - Portfolio Showcase
+# Transit to Fully Open-Source TUEL – Portfolio Showcase

 ## 🚀 Project Overview

-**EnterpriseTestFramework** is a comprehensive, enterprise-grade test automation framework built with .NET 8.0, demonstrating modern SDET architecture patterns and best practices.
+**Transit to Fully Open-Source TUEL** is a comprehensive, enterprise-grade test automation framework built with .NET 8.0, demonstrating modern SDET architecture patterns and best practices.
 This framework serves as a plug-and-play template for API and UI testing, showcasing advanced automation techniques and scalable design patterns.

 ## 🏆 Key Achievements